 - - - - - - - - - - - - - - - - - - -

-This page gives a simple and light guide to GMs wanting to run this system.
+This page gives a simple and light guide to Guardians of Mystery, or GMs, wanting to run this system.

 The CPA Core Priorities:

-Core priorities are what all the players and GMs should focus on during the conversation of the game.
+Core priorities are what all the players and GMs should focus on during the conversation that constitutes the game.
 Every other rule supports these.

-- The player characters' lives should be exciting and interesting.
+- The player characters' lives should be exciting and interesting for everyone.

-- The game should be full of interesting decisions for the players to make.
+- The game should be full of interesting dilemmas for the players.